Fake proof-of-income is how bad tenants get keys.

 See it working on your documents

-Start with $5 in free credits — no contract, no card required.
-Upload your first document and get a verdict in seconds.
+Start with $5 in free credits - no contract, no card required.
+Upload your first document and get a verdict in about a minute.